 Sets the currently used sample rate.
-Offers a central and comfortable way of configuring the sample rate of all WDM devices to the same value, as since Vista this is no longer supported to be done by the audio program.
+Offers a central and comfortable way of configuring the sample rate of all WDM devices to the same value, as since Vista the audio software is no longer allowed to set the sample rate.
 However, an ASIO program can still set the sample rate by itself.

-At ongoing record/playback the selection is greyed out, so no change is possible.
+During record/playback the selection is greyed out, so no change is possible.